nesi/support-docs/docs/General/Announcements/NeSI_Support_is_changing_tools.md

 ## What stays the same

 * Requests for support or questions about NeSI platforms and services can still be sent by email to [support@nesi.org.nz](mailto:support@nesi.org.nz).
 These will raise new support tickets for response from a member of our Support Team.
 * All your current tickets will stay open.
-Any requests you currently have in the queue will be migrated over to the new ticketing system and solved from there.
+Any requests you currently have in the queue will be migrated over to the new support desk platform and solved from there.

 ## Documentation Changes